 Fleas have four life cycles: eggs, larvae, pupae and adults.
-Fleas reproduce rapidly and in very short amounts of time.
+Fleas reproduce rapidly in very short amounts of time.
 Adults will mate within 24 hours after emerging from their pupae state.
 One adult female lays up to 50 eggs a day.
-Over the course of her lifetime, that equals up to 2,000 eggs.
+Over the course of her lifetime, she will lay 2,000 eggs.
 Eggs will hatch within 2 weeks.
-They can stay in larvae and pupae stage for up to several months waiting until conditions are just right for the adults to emerge.
-Think of their life cycles like an upside down pyramid.
-The adult section of their life cycle is at the top.
+They can stay in larvae and pupae stage for several months waiting until conditions to continue the cycle to adults to emerge.
+Weird analogy coming up!
+Picture the food pyramid and replace the foods with fleas!
+The adults are at the top.
 Pupae and larva are in the middle sections and the large base at the bottom is filled with eggs!
 With a flea infestation, the adult fleas you see on your pet or in your home, is only about 20% of the problem!

 Just because you don’t see any adult fleas doesn’t mean they are not there.
 Especially if you’re looking on your cat – since they are fastidious groomers – they probably lick away any evidence of fleas before you see them.
-Some signs of fleas include: pepper-like specks in your pet’s coat or in areas where they lay is flea feces; flea eggs look like light-colored specks on your pet’s coat or in areas where they lay; your pet is scratching and/or biting at their legs or at their rump; patches of hair loss near their tail or around their neck; tiny dark brown insects scurrying around on your pet.
+Some signs of fleas include pepper-like specks in your pet’s coat or in areas where they lay.
+This is flea feces.
+Flea eggs look like light-colored specks on your pet’s coat or in areas where they lay.
+Your pet is scratching and/or biting at their legs or their rump; patches of hair loss near their tail or around their neck; tiny dark brown insects scurrying around on your pet.
 You will need to push the fur in the opposite direction for detection of fleas and flea dirt.
 They will be found on the skin.
 Fleas don’t like light and will run when you flip that fur back!
 Fleas feed by biting your pet and “drinking” your pet’s blood.
 Their feces is essentially dried blood.
 If you have a damp paper towel, you can “roll” the flea dirt over the paper towel and a rusty brown trail will be left behind.
 This trick can help you determine flea dirt from regular dirt!

 MVVS recommends flea prevention for every pet regardless of their lifestyle.
-Doggy daycare, dog parks, boarding facilities and/or into the woods – flea preventative is a must!
+Doggy daycare, dog parks, boarding facilities, back yards, and the woods are places that your pet can pick up fleas.
 But what if your pet is an indoor only pet?
 Guess what?
 Your pet still needs to be on a preventative.
 There is no such thing as a zero risk.
 Your yard is constantly being visited by wildlife and probably other neighborhood pets.
-(I can’t be the only person who has a neighbor who feeds all the feral cats.)
 These animals will spread fleas and their eggs in your yard.
 Any person who is in your yard can carry the fleas and eggs into your home and infest your indoor-only pet.
 Fleas don’t even have to be in your yard to come into your home.
 If someone was in an area where there is a flea infestation and then they come into your home, your pet will be exposed to fleas.
 Because fleas can live year-round indoors and mild weather can extend the flea season, keeping your pet on a preventative year-round is highly recommended.
-Remember, they will breed and create an infestation that is very hard to eradicate.
+Remember, it is easier to prevent a flea infestation than to eliminate one.
 If you’re concerned about the cost of yearly flea prevention, think of it like this: Do you change the oil in your car to keep it running smoothly?
 Providing preventative health measures for your pet helps cut down on expensive “clean ups”.
 Once fleas are in your home and on your pet, the cost quickly adds up: